Zigl3ur/jellyhub/README.md

 <br>
 <h2>Personnal Note</h2>

-This project was made to learn NextJS and React, so for sure the code / css could be better and more optimized since im a begginer.
+This project was made to learn NextJS and React, so definitely the code / css could be better and more optimized since I'm a beginner.
 But for now it works.

+Thanks to my friends [@firminunderscore](https://github.com/firminunderscore) [@0x4c756e61](https://github.com/0x4c756e61) and [@Zarox28](https://github.com/Zarox28) for allowing me to test the app on their jellyfin servers.